MÜMLING - KRAFTWERK

 ~ A RECENT HISTORY ~

-The value of this historic power plant for the region can perhaps be recognized in the fairy tail “The Silver Mill near Hainstadt”.
-In this fairy tail, the righteous millers of the Spatmühle saved the life of Count Ludwig Wertheim of Breuberg, who was held hostage by warlords.
+Perhaps the value of this historic power plant to the region can be recognized in the fairytale “The Silver Mill near Hainstadt”.
+In this story, the righteous millers of the Spatmühle saved the life of Count Ludwig Wertheim of Breuberg, who was held hostage by warlords.
 The ransom was to be a huge sum of silver coins.
-But, the treasury of the Wertheimers was empty and only a miracle could save the life of the count.
-This miracle occurred when the Spatmühle produced silver coins instead of the usual ground stone the morning after witches’ night.
-The count was saved and in gratitude, he lifted the rule of servitude imposed on the millers making them free men.
+However, the treasury of the Wertheimers was empty and only a miracle could save the life of the count.
+This miracle occurred when the Spatmühle produced silver coins instead of the usual ground stone the morning after witches’ night (Halloween).
+The count was saved and in gratitude, he lifted the yoke of servitude imposed on the millers and made them free men.

 The conversion of the Spatmühle to a hydroelectric power plant was the result of a catastrophic flood in the fall of 1918.
-The wooden spill gate and weir, which directed parts of the river to the mill, was destroyed by the water masses.
-A young man from the village, who tried in vein to keep the spill gate clear of driftwood, lost his life when he was torn away by the water as the spill gate collapsed under him(5).
+The wooden weir and spill gate, which directed parts of the river’s water to the mill, was destroyed by the water masses.
+A young man from the village, who tried in vain to keep the spill gate clear of driftwood, lost his life when he was torn away by the water as the spill gate collapsed under him5.

 Wilhelm Kurz rebuilt the spill gate with massive sandstone quarters.
 He also decided on a fundamental modernization of the entire facility.
 He planned to build a modern hydropower plant.
 He envisioned the hammer and the grinding wheels of his spar mill to be powered by electric motors.
 This would increase production capacity and the surplus energy could be sold to the surrounding villages, which were still without electricity at that time.

 Wilhelm Kurz’s marriage did not produce any heirs.
 His maid, Hedwig Graumann, who he adopted as his daughter, inherited the entire estate upon his death.
 Mrs. Graumann operated the power plant with the help of one of her three sons until 1975.
-At that time, pending repair work of the canal and the strenuous manual operation of the power plant forced her to shutdown the plant.
+At that time, required repair work of the canal and the strenuous manual operation of the power plant forced her to shut down the plant.

-On November 25th, 1981 the revision of the power plant was completed.
-With the new generators, the plant’s peak electricity production jumped to 142 kW.
-With an average daily production of 1600 kWh of clean electricity, the plant is capable of producing up to 600.000 kWh of electricity annually.
-That’s enough electric power to supply 150 households of four people, each using an average of 4000 kWh electricity per year(7).
-At the present guaranteed rate of reimbursement, regulated by the Renewable Energy Law, of Euro (€) 0.0767 per kWh, the plant generates an annual gross revenue of approximately € 46,000.00.
+On November 25th, 1981, the revision of the power plant was completed.
+With the new generators, the plant’s peak electricity production jumped to 148 kW.
+With an average daily production of 1600 kWh of clean electricity, the plant can produce up to 600.000 kWh of electricity annually.
+That’s enough electric power to supply 150 households of four people, each using an average of 4000 kWh electricity per year7.
+At the present guaranteed rate of reimbursement, regulated by the Renewable Energy Law, of Euro (€) 0.1267 per kWh, the plant generates an annual gross revenue of approximately € 76,000.00.

 However, at today’s level of environmental awareness and recognition, the power plant’s principal contributions rest in the public realm.